HusseinBakri/3DMeshBulkSimplification/README.md

 # Requirements
 Installing Meshlab on the Operating System + Installing a Python3 Package called meshlabxml by per example 'sudo pip3 install meshlabxml' or from MeshlabXML repo.

+As a better approach, always when it comes to Python and its modules, it is advisable to create a Python virtual environment for your application and install through pip any module required in that particular virtual environment.
+From my experience, this gives no headache!

 # Usage
 python3 simplify.py Original_Mesh_NameOrPath Output_Mesh_NameOrPath Number_Of_Faces TexturesPresentFlag